 This staggered approach means the company doesn’t have to wait until the close of a big round – which can last a long time with no guarantee of success – to start using the funds to develop and maintain its business.

-Soft closes are usually used for somewhat later-stage companies that are already generating revenue and are in a good cash position, which require capital to continue growing.
+Rolling closes are usually used for somewhat later-stage companies that are already generating revenue and are in a good cash position, which require capital to continue growing.
 For investors, the benefit is clear: they are able to get involved in the opportunity at any stage rather than wait till the full amount is accounted for, happy in the knowledge that their money is still enabling the company to progress and hit real goals.

 This one is for companies that have already reached their minimum target through a number of sources of investment, but have a requirement for more.